What the FFI?!

 -

-crate to invoke the C compiler on individual .c files -
+gcccrate to invoke the C compiler on individual .c files -

-crate to build larger C libraries withcmake
+cmakecrate to build larger C libraries withcmake -

 More tooling later on…